 Do a relaxing activity.
 Consider reading, journaling, praying, meditating, or listening to soft relaxing music before bed.
 These all help slow your mind and body down to prepare for sleep.

 Create consistent habits such as brushing your teeth, washing your face, and going to bed at the same time every night.
 Consistency creates a routine that your mind and body understands which conditions it to certain behaviors, such as relaxing and falling asleep.

 If you are showing signs or symptoms of teeth grinding, it is best to see a dentist to determine if you have tooth damage, and how to mitigate it.
 Your dentist can help put your mind at ease with solutions to protect your good dental health and healthy smile.
-Find a PERFECT TEETH dentist in your area online or call 844-717-9588 to make an appointment for relief today!
+Find a PERFECT TEETH dentist in your area online to make an appointment for relief today!